Particular/Workshop/exercises/02-publish-subscribe/README.md

 ### Step 3

 After following the instructions for preparing your machine for the advanced exercises, an instance of ServiceControl should already be running as a Windows service.
-Run the exercise solution again and perform some actions to ensure that it has processed some messages.
+Run the exercise solution again and `create a new order` from the `Orders` page just to ensure that it has processed some messages.

 ### Step 4